-Appendix I: How to Get the Conversation Started
+Appendix II: Start the Conversation

-HOW TO GET THE CONVERSATION STARTED WITH YOUR LEGISLATOR
+HOW TO START THE CONVERSATION WITH YOUR LEGISLATOR

 The hard part is over; you have an appointment with your legislator.
 The meeting itself is the easy part.
 This is when you have the opportunity to communicate with a policymaker about the issues that matter most to you and to Texas PTA.